cytoscape/py4cytoscape/doc/concepts.rst

 * `Calling Cytoscape Apps`_ shows how to call Cytoscape apps that support automation.

 * `Sandboxing`_ shows how to limit Cytoscape to accessing files in particular directories.

+* `Jupyter Notebook`_ shows how to use py4cytoscape from within a Jupyter Notebook.

 .. _missing-functions: